nus-cs2103-AY1920S1/duke/docs/README.md

 This user guide contains instructions on how to enter commands to Duke.
 Duke provides both Command Line Interface (CLI) as well as Graphic User Interface (GUI).
 Command keywords and format are the same for both interfaces and introduced below.

-*Note: The current version of Duke only supports GUI input.*
+>*Note: The current version of Duke only supports GUI input/output.*

 ## Features